niuerhaha/5G-User-Prediction/README.md

 # 5G User Prediction

 This is a simple machine learning project.
-I use Random Forest and LightGBM to predict if a user will use 5G or not.
+We use Random Forest and LightGBM to predict if a user will use 5G or not.

 ## About this project